geogenic/EDDI-Extra-Science/README.md

 ## Key Features

-- Integration with EDDI's text-to-speech responder
+- Integration with EDDI's text-to-speech responder and ED CoPilot's enhanced voice models

 - Information about scanned planets including atmosphere composition, sky color,<br/>types of volcanism, surface pressure and temperature, and much more